That-Cool-Coder/is-it-rick/README.md

 - People can quickly check whether a URL leads to a verified Rick Roll, an unverified Rick Roll or is safe.
 - People can submit a URL as a Rick Roll, and when the URL is checked by another person, it will show as unverified.
 - URLs can not be verified except through manipulation of the database by server administrators.
+- User accounts exist
+- User accounts can be created from a command line utilty

 #### Planned

-- Admin accounts exist
-- Admin accounts can be created from a command line utilty
 - There is a set of managment pages that admins can access
 - In the management pages, Rick Rolls can be verified
 - In the management pages, fake Rick Rolls can be deleted

 ## Program architecture and organisation

-#### Framework
+#### Framework/libraries

 Both the frontend and the backend are served through Flask.
-While the frontend doesn't strictly need to use Flask, it makes the code neater and makes future growth easy. `flask-error-templating` is used to automatically create HTTP  error handlers.
+While the frontend doesn't strictly need to use Flask, it makes the code neater and makes future growth easy. `flask-error-templating` is used to automatically create HTTP error handlers. `argon2` (pip `argon2-cffi`) is used for password hashing and verification.

 #### Entry point